robdodson/angular-custom-elements/README.md

 Angular 1.x directive to hold all yr Custom Element bindings together 😁

-*note*: This is still experimental so use at your own risk
+*note: This is still experimental so use at your own risk*

 ## Install